 Q. What are the factors responsible for governing the compressive strength of concrete?

-Q. Within how much time the freshly prepared mortar / concrete should be consumed?
+Q. Within how much time the freshly prepared mortar/concrete should be used?

-The mortar / concrete should be consumed as early as possible after addition of water to it.
+The mortar/concrete should be used as early as possible after adding water to it.
 The hydration of cement starts the moment water is added to it.
 As the hydration progresses the cement paste starts stiffening and loses its plasticity.
 The concrete should not be disturbed after this.
 Normally, this is about 45 - 50 minutes.

 Q. What does MPa stand for & what is its significance?

 MPa is abbreviated form of mega Pascal, which is a unit of pressure.
 1 MPa is equivalent to a pressure of 10Kg /cm2.
 The strength of concrete & cement is expressed in terms of pressure a standard cube can withstand.
 The Ordinary Portland Cement, commonly called OPC is available in three grades namely 33, 43 & 53 grades.
 Thus, for a 43 grade cement a standard cement & sand mortar cube would give a minimum strength of 43 MPa or 430 Kg /cm2 when tested under standard curing conditions for 28 days.